WrestleMania 22: Raw

 Mickie James continued to feud with Trish Stratus.
 At Backlash, Stratus won the match by disqualification, legitimately dislocating her shoulder in the process.
-Due to regulations by the WWE, a title cannot change hands via disqualification.
+Due to regulations by WWE, a title cannot change hands via disqualification.
 As a result, James was still champion.
 Whilst injured, Stratus still appeared on-screen and during the storyline, Beth Phoenix made her debut as Stratus' ally, claiming that James had wronged Phoenix in the past.
 She returned to the ring on the June 26 episode of Raw, where she cleanly lost a Women's Championship match against James, thus ending the feud.

 The next night on Raw, saw the return of Jamal, who last appeared on WWE programming in 2003 and going by the name of Umaga, as he attacked Ric Flair.
 The two would go on to wrestle at Backlash.
 Umaga's run would saw him winning the Intercontinental Championship and lasted until June 2009; he would later pass away in December at the age of 36 after a heart attack.

 Rob Van Dam would announce that he would cash in his Money in the Bank against John Cena at ECW One Night Stand.
 Van Dam would go on to win the match capturing his first WWE Championship.